Home

 Barriers to Sustainability and Environmental Learning and Action

 There are many barriers that keep adults from environmental learning and action.
+Many of these barriers apply to

-Many of these barriers apply to our students as well.
+our young students as well.

 While doing research for my master's degree in environmental adult education, I discovered innumerable barriers (obstacles, impediments, blocks, hurdles) that still keep us from learning about and acting on environmental issues.

-These barriers still exist even though many if not most adults are now aware that problems such as global climate change are huge threats to life on Earth and need urgent action.
+These still exist even though many if not most adults are now aware that problems such as global climate change are huge threats to life on Earth and need urgent action.

 I have categorized them as